ewasilly/ProjectMProg/PROCESS.md

 #### Thursday, 17 January
 At the end of the I finally have axes and some bars!
 Very happy with this result.
 Hopefully, by the end of tomorrow I will be able to show all three categories in the bar chart (now only 1 category is visible).

+#### Friday, 18 January
+I'm still having some problems with the bar chart.
+I need to figure out how to make a variable (el) global.
+I did make some steps in the right direction and I'm hoping that the bar chart will be working well by the end of Monday.
+I will spend some hours on the bar chart this weekend and try to get as far as possible and be ready on Monday with some concrete questions.